Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/data_spatial/FAQ.md

 ??? question "What is node and how to define a node?"
-    - Nodes are archetypes that form part of a graph.
+    - Nodes are architypes that form part of a graph.
 They can hold properties.
 You define nodes with attributes and values:
     ```jac
       node node_name{
           has node_property: int;